Hands-on Gear Review

 Best Uses: Sport climbing, gym climbing, cragging, big wall climbing.

-Since the recall, Petzl has made changes to the GriGri 2.
-Assuming that those fixes prove to be complete solutions, we transfer our Belay Device Editors' Choice award from the GriGri to the GriGri 2.
+The Petzl GriGri 2 is our favorite belay device and we transfer our Belay Device Editors' Choice award from the GriGri to the GriGri 2.

 If you have the original GriGri, do you need to upgrade to the GriGri 2?
 If you do a lot of leading on 8.9-9.9mm ropes or just want the latest and greatest gear, get the GriGri 2.
 If you climb on 10mm or thicker ropes, you can probably hold off on the upgrade until your GriGri wears out.
-If you mainly toprope in the gym, the original GriGri is just fine.
-Both devices handle about the same but the GriGri 2 is lighter, less bulky, and better for thin ropes.
+If you mainly toprope in the gym, the original GriGri is just fine and may even be better since it works better with ropes thicker than 10 mm.
+Both devices handle about the same but the GriGri 2 is lighter, less bulky, and allows you to use thinner ropes.

 Compare top rated competitors side-by-side >